 If you do not need to operate on the extremes of speed and/or durability, then the Class III is probably a good option for you.

 Class IV Optics: Mid to High Magnification

 This is analogous to Zak Smith’s Type III optic for SPRs.
-I look at this category as optics geared more towards precision AR-15 optics t
+I look at this category as optics geared more towards precision AR-15 optics than anything else.

 For the most part, Class IV optics have all the same traits as Class III, with a few notable changes.
 The low-end magnification in this class is greater than 1x, and will usually be 2.5, 3, or 4x.
 The high end will probably be somewhere between 9x and 16x, or beyond.